Vigneshthanga/SpecialTopics/Assignment_1_Part_2/README.md

   --param-file : file to read model definition from (default model_param.txt)
   --save : file name to save best validation model as (default "model.pt")

-The details for how to specify model structure are defined in model_param.txt.

 Performance
 ===========
-Training on default parameters on cuda yields a maximum validation accuracy of 99.41%.
+Training on default parameters on cuda yields a maximum validation accuracy of 97%.(30 Epochs)